GOP national leaders to Nevada Republicans: ‘Vote early, vote by mail’

 Caucus participants must also show their ID and must appear in person to vote.
 That way the party can ensure the caucus is secure and transparent, he said.

-When asked if the Nevada GOP’s caucus plans conflict with the RNC’s messaging, McDonald said people want voter ID and want to know their vote is secure.
+When asked if the Nevada GOP’s caucus plans conflict with the RNC’s messaging, McDaniel said people want voter ID and want to know their vote is secure.

 McDaniel said she doesn’t love the way Nevada elections are run, such as the automatic mail ballot system and the ability for people to drop off completed ballots for others, but “when it comes to the rules that are on the playing field, we have to use them the way Democrats do, even if we don’t like them.”